Richard Olaf Winstedt: Accomplishments

-He was instrumental in preserving several works of Malay literature including The Malay Annals as well as producing important works regarding the Malays and their language such as A History of Malaya and A Dictionary of Malay Language.
+Winstedt was instrumental in preserving several works of Malay literature including The Malay Annals as well as producing important works regarding the Malays and their language such as A History of Malaya and A Dictionary of Malay Language.
 According to Australian Journal of Politics and History, "Winstedt was the first British scholar to make a systematic survey of Malay material for historical purposes, and laid the true foundation of a scientific approach to the writing of Malayan history."

 He also played an important role in the Malayan and Singaporean education system.
 Specifically, he was interested in educating the Malays.
 Upon his suggestion, Sultan Idris Training College was established in 1922 with the purpose of producing Malay teachers.
-In 1997, the Malaysian government upgraded the institution into a university.
+In 1997, the Malaysian government upgraded the institution into a university, Sultan Idris Education University.

 In the 1926 Birthday Honours list, Winstedt was made a Companion of the Order of St Michael and St George by the British sovereign to honour his contributions.
 He was made Knight Commander of the Order of the British Empire in 1935, and received an Honorary LLD from University of Malaya in 1951.

 Winstedt's papers are archived at the School of Oriental and African Studies.

+Personal life

+Winstedt married Sarah Winstedt (née O'Flynn), a physician and surgeon with the Colonial Medical Service whom he had met in Kuala Pilah, in 1921.